SoftmedTanzania/thscp-mediator-muse/README.md

             {
               "param": "destinationUsername",
               "displayName": "Destination Username",
-              "description": "The destination username for receiving data from the HIM.", "type": "string"
+              "description": "The destination username for receiving responseData from the HIM.", "type": "string"
             },
             {
               "param": "destinationPassword",
               "displayName": "Destination Password",
-              "description": "The destination password for receiving data from the HIM.", "type": "password"
+              "description": "The destination password for receiving responseData from the HIM.", "type": "password"
             }
           ]